calzakk/CyoArguments/README.md

 	}
 	//else --opt wasn't used on the command line

+## Help

+By using an argument of /?
+(Windows only) or -? or --help (all platforms) the above options will produce this output:

+    Usage: example [OPTION...] filename threads number...

+      filename            the file to process
+      threads             number of threads to use
+      number...           initialization numbers

+    Options:
+          --scale         scaling factor
+      -v, --verbose       output additional info

+(Note that /scale, /v, and /verbose will be output on Windows.)

+Help is enabled by default, but can be disabled with:

+    args.DisableHelp();

 ## Tests

 CyoArguments comes with a test suite to help verify the correctness of the library.
 Simply build with ./build.sh on Linux, or compile with Visual Studio on Windows.

 ## Platforms

-CyoArguments is known to build on the following platforms:
+CyoArguments requires a C++14 compiler, and is known to build on the following platforms:

 * Linux using GCC 4.9;
 * Windows using Visual Studio 2013.

-A C++14 compiler is required.

 ## License